Obsessive–compulsive personality disorder: Obsessive–compulsive disorder

-OCPD is often confused with obsessive-compulsive disorder (OCD).
+OCPD is often confused with obsessive–compulsive disorder (OCD).
 Despite the similar names, they are two distinct disorders.
 Some OCPD individuals do have OCD, and the two can be found in the same family, sometimes along with eating disorders.

 The rate of comorbidity of OCPD in patients with OCD is estimated to be around 15–28%.
 However, due to the addition of the hoarding disorder diagnosis in the DSM-5, and studies showing that hoarding may not be a symptom of OCPD, the true rate of comorbidity may be much lower.

 There is significant similarity in the symptoms of OCD and OCPD, which can lead to complexity in distinguishing them clinically.
 For example, perfectionism is an OCPD criterion and a symptom of OCD if it involves the need for tidiness, symmetry, and organization.
 Hoarding is also considered both a compulsion found in OCD and a criterion for OCPD in the DSM-5.
 Even though OCD and OCPD are seemingly separate disorders there are obvious redundancies between the two concerning several symptoms.

 Regardless of similarities between the OCPD criteria and the obsessions and compulsions found in OCD, there are discrete qualitative dissimilarities between these disorders, predominantly in the functional part of symptoms.
 Unlike OCPD, OCD is described as invasive, and stressful.
-Time-consuming obsessions and habits are aimed at reducing obsession-related stress.
+Individuals with OCD have avoidance behaviors, compulsive routines, and other methods to alleviate obsessive triggers.Time-consuming obsessions and habits are aimed at reducing obsession-related stress.
 OCD symptoms are at times regarded as egodystonic because they are experienced as alien and repulsive to the person.
 Therefore, there is a greater mental anxiety associated with OCD.

 In contrast, the symptoms seen in OCPD, although repetitive, are not linked with repulsive thoughts, images, or urges.
-OCPD characteristics and behaviors are known as ego-syntonic, as people with this disorder view them as suitable and correct.
+OCPD characteristics and behaviors are known as egosyntonic, as people with this disorder view them as suitable and correct.
 On the other hand, the main features of perfectionism and inflexibility can result in considerable suffering in an individual with OCPD as a result of the associated need for control.

 The presence of OCPD in patients with OCD has been linked to a worse prognosis of OCD, especially when cognitive behavioral therapy was used.
-This may be due to the ego-syntonic nature of OCPD which may lead to the obsessions becoming aligned with one's personal values.
+This may be due to the egosyntonic nature of OCPD which may lead to the obsessions becoming aligned with one's personal values.
 In contrast, the trait of perfectionism may improve the outcome of treatment as patients are likely to complete homework assigned to them with determination.
 The findings with regards to pharmacological treatment has also been mixed, with some studies showing a lower reception to SRIs in OCD patients with comorbid OCPD, with others showing no relationship.

 Comorbidity between OCD and OCPD has been linked to a more severe presentation of symptoms, a younger age of onset, more significant impairment in functioning, poorer insight, and higher comorbidity of depression and anxiety.